yas-sim/openvino-onnx-importer-api/README.md

 ## 2. Preparing required files (ONNX model, class label text file, input image)

+This sample program supports image classification models such as Googlenet, ResNet, Squeezenet, Mobilenet and so on.

 Linux
 ```sh
 # Download an ONNX model (ResNet-50)